Poland in the Eurovision Song Contest 2011

-Poland participated in the Eurovision Song Contest 2011 with the song "Jestem" written and performed by Magdalena Tul.
+Poland was represented at the Eurovision Song Contest 2011 with the song "Jestem" written and performed by Magdalena Tul.
 The Polish broadcaster Telewizja Polska (TVP) organised the national final Krajowe Eliminacje 2011 in order to select the Polish entry for the 2011 contest in Düsseldorf, Germany.
 The national final took place on 14 February 2011 and featured ten entries.
-"Jestem" performed by Magdalena Tul was selected as the winner after gaining 44.47% of the public vote.
+"Jestem" performed by Magdalena Tul was selected as the winner after gaining the most votes from the public with 59,984 votes.

 Poland was drawn to compete in the first semi-finals of the Eurovision Song Contest which took place on 10 May 2011.
 Performing as the opening entry for the show in position 1, "Jestem" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Poland placed nineteenth (last) out of the 19 participating countries in the semi-final with 18 points.